MaximusMuir/VP-DuckyScript/README.md

 - I have been playing virtual piano for a few years now.
 - Some people say auto is for bad people wo dont know how to play properly, but i just look past them and enjoy myself.

+- Ducky scripts (on flipper) using the button to proceed, over bluetooth can sometimes reset the script if you press to quickly.

 ------------
 💻  Contributing
 ------------